Mrs C Anderson (Head of Department)

 Mrs C J Swift (Part-Time)

-With seven dedicated rooms and nine dedicated staff filling full-time, job-share and part-time posts, the busy Mathematics department offers courses in GCSE Mathematics, GCSE Further Mathematics, AS, A Level and Further Mathematics.
+With eight dedicated rooms and nine dedicated staff filling full-time, job-share and part-time posts, the busy Mathematics department offers courses in GCSE Mathematics, GCSE Further Mathematics, AS, A Level and Further Mathematics.

 All courses follow the CCEA specifications.